rflechner/ScrapySharp/README.md

 It's easy to use Scrapysharp in your project.

-A Nuget package exists [here](https://www.nuget.org/packages/ScrapySharp)
+A Nuget package exists on [nuget.org](https://www.nuget.org/packages/ScrapySharp) and on [myget](https://www.myget.org/feed/romcyber/package/nuget/ScrapySharp)

-Have fun!
+## News

+Scrapysharp V3 is a reborn.

+Old version under GPL license is still on [bitbucket](https://bitbucket.org/rflechner/scrapysharp/src)

+Version 3 is a conversion to .net standard 2.0 and a relicensing to MIT license.